From Voice to Text: How AI Is Changing the Way We Write

 Specialized Apps

-• CleverType offers AI-enhanced voice typing with editing capabilities
+• CleverType offers AI-enhanced multimodal voice typing with real-time editing and on-device processing

-• Dragon Anywhere provides professional-grade dictation with specialized vocabulary
+• Dragon Anywhere provides professional-grade dictation with customizable specialized vocabularies

-• Otter.ai transcribes conversations and meetings with speaker identification
+• Otter.ai transcribes conversations and meetings with AI-powered speaker identification and summarization

 Best Practices